signalius/RapidDAQ/README.md

 ## License
 RapidDAQ is fully open source.
 All software, hardware and documentation unless otherwise noted, is licensed under CC BY-SA 4.0.
+The host software is based on the brilliantly written HackRF source code because my intention was to maintain compatibility with the Gnu Radio project.
+[HackRF](https://github.com/greatscottgadgets/hackrf/)

 ## Website
 [Manual and store](https://gepard.space/)